Alam Udang Bum: History

 Originally created in 1983, the Holy Cross Mountain was founded by a Kachin priest who petitioned the diocese for the creation of a pilgrimage site for Catholics atop the mountain in Alam.

-On year later, in 1984, construction of the shrine officially began.
+One year later, in 1984, construction of the shrine officially began.
 Using only hand tools, a jeep from Beijing and limited manpower, the shrine was affixed with a large wooden cross, which stands to this day and is the subject of a number of local legends and the source of purported miracles.

 According to claimed documents submitted to Kachin State's land registry in 2015, the official elevation of the site is 2,800 ft.

 The road, which snakes up the slope of the mountain, was expanded between the years 1994 and 1995.
 In 2005 the diocese requested alms to be solicited so heavy equipment could be rented to widen the road to accommodate vehicles.

 From the 1980s onwards until 2013, the mountain was ravaged by forest fires until Kachin state Parliament deemed the land environmentally protected.
 Presently, a number of warnings are placed on the side of the highway indicating it is forbidden for hunters to light fires at the base of the mountain.

 On 14 August 2014, the Kachin State legislature and Myitkyina Diocese officially signed a memorandum of understanding indicating land ownership rights of Alam Udang Bum are possessed by the Catholic Diocese of Myitkyina for the purposes of owning and maintaining a green space.